Nickeroro/NASAGRAM/README.md

 The price of the hosting place:

-- VPS - Python : 7 euros for 3 months
+- VPS - Simple Hosting with Python : 7 euros for 3 months